jhautry/echo-dot/README.md

 ![Chip Type Not Match](https://raw.githubusercontent.com/jhautry/echo-dot/master/images/Chip%20Type%20not%20Match.jpg)

-In an attempt to obtain a MT8163 scatter file, we followed through to look for the ASUS Iconia One 10 Tablet's (B3-A30) MT8163 SoC scatter file.
-ASUS product support led to the B3-A30 operating system update files at: https://www.acer.com/ac/en/US/content/support-product/6839?b=1
+In an attempt to obtain a MT8163 scatter file, we followed through to look for the ACER Iconia One 10 Tablet's (B3-A30) MT8163 SoC scatter file.
+ACER product support led to the B3-A30 operating system update files at: https://www.acer.com/ac/en/US/content/support-product/6839?b=1

 Within the B3-A30 OS update files, we obtained ```scatter.txt``` which was not readable by the SPFT software: